Information for Participants

 FREQUENTLY ASKED QUESTIONS (FAQ)

 Why have I been included?

-A participating hospital or the Victorian Cancer Registry has identified you as having being diagnosed with an oesophageal, stomach, pancreatic, liver or biliary system cancer.
-If you are unsure of your diagnosis, please speak with your treating doctor.
+A participating hospital or a state-based cancer registry has identified you as having been diagnosed with an oesophageal, stomach, pancreatic, liver or biliary system cancer.

 Do I have to take part?